Ber Street, Norwich: History

+Ber Street Gate's arch collapsed in 1807, with its north tower being demolished soon after.

+During the Edwardian era, the Ber Street area was identified as one of four district-level slum areas in the city, specifically noted as the resort of casual labourers.
+Social investigator C. B. Hawkins wrote; "To a Londoner accustomed to what Norwich people no doubt refer to as East End slums, it is still something of an adventure to go through the unlighted nooks and corners of Ber Street or Pockthorpe after dark".
+In 1989, the Jolly Butchers public house on the street was closed, though a Jolly Butchers Yard still exists on Ber Street.

 Richmond Hill

 The area between Ber Street and King Street was densely populated from the 1840s onwards.
 It consisted of many yards and courts leading off Ber Street.
 Known locally as the Village on the Hill, three main roads, Mariners Lane, Horns Lane and Thorn Lane lead into the district.
 It became the settlement for a small Italian community, who later set up Vallori's Ice Cream.
 In 1960, the district was condemned as slums, and many residents were forced to leave due to compulsory purchase orders on the old terraces and lanes.

 The whole borough was demolished, which consisted of around 56 acres of existing streets, including 833 dwellings (612 considered unfit for human habitation), 42 shops, 4 offices, 22 public houses and 2 schools.
 Communities were moved to high rise buildings such as Normandy Tower, or new housing estates such as the Tuckswood Estate, that were being built around the city at the time.
 A new road, Rouen Road was developed in the area's place in 1962, which consists mainly of light industrial units and council flats.
 Ber Street had its whole eastern side demolished.
 Low rise council housing was built in 1967–8.